01/01/2019 — 12/31/2019

 Greek Food Festival– Exact date TBD.
 Holy Trinity-Holy Cross Greek Orthodox Cathedral.
 Begun in 1972, this widely popular festival embraces the Greek zest for living through food, music, dance and a market of souvenirs.

 The Alabama Butterbean Festival– October 4-5.
 Pinson.
 This down-home gathering tempts you with butterbeans prepared in all sorts of ways, and then offers you one heck of a good time.
 In fact, if butterbeans aren’t your jam, you might want to come anyway for 12-hours of live music, carnival rides, food, petting zoos, pony rides, and who knows what else!

 15th Annual Barber Vintage Festival– October 4-6.
 Barber Motorsports Park.
 It’s a motorcycle enthusiast’s dream!
 Enjoy three days of non-stop action and fun at Birmingham’s premier motorsports park!

 Bluff Park Art Show– October 5.
 Bluff Park Community Center.
 Some of the finest artists in the country show at this annual event in the Bluff Park neighborhood of Birmingham.

-Breakin’ Bread– Exact date TBD.
+Breakin’ Bread– October 20.
 Pepper Place.
 Come and enjoy a day filled with unlimited food sampling along with craft beer and wine, a makers’ market comprising of craftsmen from Pepper Place Market, a kid’s zone with special activities for children, live musical entertainment and more!

 Dog Days at Discovery– Exact date TBD.
 Bring Fido out for some fun at the 2nd Annual Pet Fair event at Discovery United Methodist Church in the Hoover Trace Crossings area.